-The MIIS is the product of a skilled team of technical and public health experts who have spent the past three years building and testing the system.
+The MIIS is the product of a skilled team of technical and public health experts who have spent over a decade building and testing the system.
 The team has designed the MIIS to serve the needs of electronic health record (EHR) users through electronic data exchange, and can also support the needs of non-EHR users through direct data entry.
 The primary benefits of the MIIS are:

 - Shared immunization records.
 Records will be available across multiple sites and locations to help identify under-immunized children and pockets of unmet need;

 - Better decision making.
 Practices, schools, and electronic health record (EHR) systems will be able to increase on-time delivery and reduce inappropriate immunization by using advanced immunization forecasting decision support;

 - Reduced waste and increased efficiency.
 Vaccine administration will be monitored and assessed on an ongoing basis to optimize distribution and use;